namanbansal102/Mantra-AI-Midl/README.md

 ## 🧪 Testing with a Known Wallet

-To quickly test the engine, use a known active wallet on BNB Chain:
+To quickly test the engine, use a known active wallet on midl Chain:

 ```
 0x8894E0a0c962CB723c1976a4421c95949bE2D4E3   # Binance Hot Wallet